f14-bertolotti/Configator/README.md

 # Configator

-A very simple python3 library to manage json configuration from command line.
+A very simple python3 library to manage dynamic json/yaml (see [dynamic-yaml]) configuration from command line.

 ### Basic Usage

 Suppose that you have the following configuration file (`example.json`) for a script (`gen_images.py`):
 ```
 {
+    "root" : "home",
     "size" : {
         "image_width"  : 100,
         "image_height" : 100
     },
     "no.images" : 14,
-    "path" : "/some/path/"
+    "path" : "{root}/some/path/"
 }
 ```